There are many myths surrounding what’s good or bad for your sleep. One long-held view is that intense exercise before bed will keep you awake.

 - It’s probably best to avoid vigorous exercise in the last hour before your bedtime.

-And if you’re still confused and want the flexibility to exercise right up until bedtime, then perhaps you could experiment for yourself.
+If you’re still confused and want the flexibility to exercise right up until bedtime, then perhaps you could experiment for yourself.

 You could try spending a week doing your chosen exercise a few hours before bed.
 Then the next week you could try doing your exercise about 1 hour before going to bed.